-This easy Grilled Maple Dijon Salmon recipe only requires 6 Ingredient and is ready in 20 minutes or less.
+This easy Maple Dijon Salmon recipe is ready in 20 minutes or less.
 It is served with a homemade sticky and sweet maple dijon sauce.
 This will be your new go to recipe for salmon!

 Love salmon as much as I do?
 Then you need to try my Blackened Salmon and my Teriyaki Salmon Recipe!